CroXY3D/CroXY/README.md

 This is an BETA release.
 The printer has been assembled and is printing with excellent print quality for three weeks now.
 No significant changes have been made to the printer in that time.

 # Major features of CroXY
-  - 3060 frame members for stiffness and ease of assembly
+  - 3060 frame members for stiffness and ease of assembly.
-  - Crossed rail gantry design with 4 motors driving 9mm or 12mm XY belts
+  - Crossed rail gantry design with 4 motors driving 9mm or 12mm XY belts.
-  - Triple SFU1204 ball screw driven Z for automatic bed levelling
+  - Triple SFU1204 ball screw driven Z for automatic bed levelling.
+  - TR8x4 Leadscrews for Z supported in budget build.
   - Linear Rails are all MGN12H.
 One of the rails can be backed by a 2020 extrusion for more rigidity.
 Backing the other rail is possible.
   - Fully Enclosed, with option for 20mm of insulation.
 Printer functions fully without panels for materials that do not require insulation.
   - Bed is 6mm Mic6 and is kinematically mounted with Maxwell kinematic joints preloaded by magnets.
 Thicker beds are possible.